How It Works

 In middle school, student learning changes to a semester-based approach where students are required to earn a passing grade on their assignments and online lessons.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.

 While online lessons can usually be completed at any time of day, students are required to attend teacher-led, direct-instruction, online synchronous Class Connect sessions.
 During Class Connects, students receive online instruction from teachers and have opportunities to interact virtually with classmates.

 Attending Class Connects and completing coursework according to the assigned pacing schedule, will help set up your student for success.

 Attendance is logged Monday through Friday according to a traditional school calendar; however, academic progress can be achieved during the weekends as well.
 Middle School students are expected to spend approximately 6–7 hours on schoolwork per school day.

 Email is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to emails on a daily basis.

-MOVA students must comply with all Missouri-mandated testing requirements and will take those assessments with their resident school district according to their resident school district testing schedule.
+MOVA students must comply with all Missouri-mandated testing requirements and will take assessments with their resident school district according to the district's testing schedule.